G1ANT-Robot/G1ANT.Language/G1ANT.Language/Structures/DateStructure.md

 # date

-The date structure stores information about the date in the following fields:
+The date structure stores information about the date.
+It has the following fields:

 | Field       | Type    | Description         |
 | ----------- | ------- | ------------------- |